schen0x/assets/shocker/shocker_flow.md

 # shocker, flow

-## summary
+## Summary

++ the msf keyword is not "apache 2.4.18", but *"apache cgi"*.
+Hence initially failed to pinpoint the info.

-+ hard to know the cgi shellshock vuln. (to know apache parse header as env, and the env parsing lead to a bash vulnerability.)
++ Hard to know the cgi shellshock vuln. (to know apache parse header as env, and the env parsing lead to a bash vulnerability.)

+> "With the discovered user.sh script, and due to the lack of another attack surface, it is quite clear at this point that the exploit will be shellshock (Apache mod_cgi).
+> There is a Metasploit module for this specific vulnerability, as well as a Proof of Concept on exploit-db."
+> (official write-up)

++ mistook `search` with `searchsploit`

 ## prev enum